Corded upright vacuum

-The Shark AZ910UK/T also has superb onboard storage for the tools that come with it.
-This is ideal for taking them around with you while you are vacuuming, making them quick and easy to grab when you need them.
+The Shark NV700UK/T also has some excellent onboard storage for the tools that come with it.
+This is ideal for taking them around with you while you are vacuuming, making them easily accessible when you need them.

 Ease of Use and Setup

 This is a very simple process, and it just includes snapping the two halves of the vacuum cleaner together so that you can get started.

 If you do feel a little unsure, there is an instruction manual provided that will give you all the details you need for the construction of your machine.

 It has a great dust capacity of 1.1L, which can hold all of the fur, fluff, and dirt that you pick up each clean.
 However, it is not quite as big as the NV601UKT.
 The bin removal is very simple, and emptying it rarely needs you to get your hands involved.
 Therefore, it creates a pretty clean emptying process.

 It’s really easy to look after your Shark vacuum cleaner.
 All you really need to do is keep an eye on the brush bar, especially since this does not feature the new anti-hair wrap technology.

 When the brush bar starts to get a little hairy, just detach the main floorhead, flip it over, remove the plate, and use scissors to remove the hair.
 It’s a very simple process, and we actually have a dedicated guide to Shark maintenance and repairs that you should certainly check out.

 At a minimum, you should be cleaning the filter every three months.
 We recommend going monthly just to stay on top of things, but you can use your own judgement when you check the filter.
 The actual cleaning process is nice and quick, as well as straightforward.

 Take the filter and rinse it under cool running water until all the gunk is gone.
 You can give it a gentle squeeze while you wash just to make sure you got it all.
 Leave it on the side for 24 hours or until it is completely dry, then put it back in the machine and get back to vacuuming.